0chain/zboxcli/README.md

 3. Upload a file to 0Box
 4. Download the uploaded file from 0Box
 5. Update the uploaded file on 0Box
-5. Delete the uploaded file on 0Box
+6. Delete the uploaded file on 0Box
-6. Share the uploaded file on 0Box
+7. Share the uploaded file on 0Box
-7. List the uploaded files and folders
+8. List the uploaded files and folders
+9. Copy uploaded files to another folder path
+10. Upload Encrypted Files to 0Box
+11. Share Encrypted Files using PRE

 ZBox Command-line utility provides a self-explaining "help" option that lists out the commands it supports and the parameters each command needs to perform the intended action
 ## How to get it?